App Audits

 Commercial effectiveness: 5/5

-Best-in-class across three dimensions: persistent CTAs on every offer, conversion-optimized handoff with full product carry-over, and clean ChatGPT-specific attribution (utm_medium=chatgpt_app).
+Best-in-class.
+Persistent CTAs on every offer, conversion-optimized handoff with full product carry-over.
 The prohibition on competitor mentions and external links keeps the conversion path closed.
 The handoff asks only for personal contact details the conversation never collected.
 This is what a complete AI distribution funnel looks like.

 Transparency: 5/5